Mati365/rails-critical-css/README.md

 ## Usage

-Install `penthouse` NPM package in your project.
-Be sure that node_modules/ directory is present on production builds.
+Be sure that node_modules/ directory is present on production builds, package installs `penthouse` during `bundle install`

 In initializer: